Traveling Alone? You’ve got a friend in Costa Rica!

 Bob, from North Carolina is thinking of moving to Costa Rica.
 Feel free to email him to inquire further.
 After our four days together he said:

 Lisa, I think you did a great job and I would recommend you to anyone I know.
 You were very understanding and very adept at locating all of the places I wanted to see as well as what I wanted to do while I was there.
 I think you managed our time very well getting me the most out of my stay.
 Your Spanish speaking ability was more than adequate to serve my purposes.
 And what I appreciated most is that you were very concerned about meeting my expectations and acted as a concerned friend rather than a business venture.

 A GOOD GUIDE HAS AN AWARENESS AND APPRECIATION OF THE LOCAL CULTURE.

 My love and respect for the Costa Rica culture is a great asset.
 I immerse myself in their world at every opportunity.
 I have lived with several Latin families who speak no English.
-Although I am not fluent in Spanish I am able to communicate on a level that is more than sufficient to get things done.
+I love the Spanish language and I am able to communicate on a level that is more than sufficient to get things done.
 I have successfully dealt and solved problems with merchants, mechanics, banks, and government workers – all in Spanish with no interpreter.
-I taught English for a year – to locals, on my own; and the local hardware store hired me to teach their employees.
+I taught English for a year – on my own; and the local hardware store hired me to teach their employees.
 This experience improved my Spanish speaking ability, taught me more about the Costa Ricans and even a bit about the hardware business.
 Through my own experience, I can share what I know of the people and their customs, promoting a more comfortable experience for the vacationer and helping the potential expat to decide if this is the place for them.

 Ed, a fireman from Florida wrote me this note.